abogoyavlensky/clojure-stack-lite/README.md

 A quick way to start a full-stack Clojure app with server-side rendering.
 Based on SQLite, HTMX, AlpineJS, and TailwindCSS v4.

+This template is designed to be lightweight and easy to use, with a focus on rapid development and deployment.
+Minimal distraction and sane defaults.
+Everything is streamlined to give you a solid foundation for building modern web applications.

+I believe, it should take few seconds to start a new Clojure project and be productive.

 ## Usage

 1. Create a new Clojure project using Clojure CLI: